imain/kankyo/README.md

 Configuration
 =============

-rpmlist.conf contains a list of RPMs that you want installed in your container for use.
+* rpmlist.conf - contains a list of RPMs that you want installed in your container for use.
 I have an example minimal set that I am currently using.

-public_filelist.conf is a list of configuration files from your home directory that you want copied into the container.
+* public_filelist.conf - a list of configuration files from your home directory that you want copied into the container.
 These will be visible to anyone who can download the container.

-private_filelist.conf is a list of private configuration files that will be copied into the container.
+* private_filelist.conf - a list of private configuration files that will be copied into the container.
 These ones are encrypted using gpg and require a passphrase to untar when you log into the container.
 I currently only have my ssh keys and git config in this list.

 Building
 ========